 So why do I need to do 88 days of farm work?

-In order to be granted your 2nd year visa you must complete a minimum of 88 days of “regional work”, most places outside of the capital cities qualify but you can check online just to be sure.
+In order to be granted your 2nd year visa you must complete a minimum of 88 days of “regional work”, most places outside of the capital cities qualify (more about that below).